You found our list of the best virtual murder mystery games online!

 23. Murder Most Puzzling

 If you know that your friends or coworkers will want to play more than one game, then consider investing in a murder mystery anthology.
 Buying a murder mystery book is an affordable and convenient way to access dozen of game options.
 Murder Most Puzzling is a collection of interactive detective stories full of puzzles, witty prose, and colorful illustrations.
-To facilitate the games during video calls, download the Kindle edition, share the screen, and flip through pages together.
+To facilitate the murder mystery online, download the Kindle edition, share the screen, and flip through pages together.

 Buy Murder Most Puzzling.